310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/tetora_1.md

 				<li><a data-tab="1a-r">Possibility 2</a></li>
 			</ul>
 			<div data-tab="1a-n">
-        {% bubble Tetora %}
+        {% bubble Tetora v2 %}
       Yeah, as in Sengoku-kun!
 I've decided to start calling him by his first name.

-      I didn't know what time would be right to change how I called him at first.
+      I didn't know what timing would be right to change how I called him at first.
+        {% endbubble %}
+        {% bubble Tetora blush %}
       But now that I'm calling him that… It's a li'l embarrassing somehow…♪
         {% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">
-        {% bubble Tetora %}
+        {% bubble Tetora v2 %}
         It really *is* weird when I call him that, isn't it!?

         Ahh, you're not used to me calling him by his first name, so you just wanted to be sure if you were hearing right.